rez4sadi/rez4sadi/README.md

 - 👋 Hi, I’m @RezaAsadi
-- 👀 I’m interested in
+- 👀 I’m interested in Sec | AWS
 - 🌱 I’m currently learning DevOps
 - 📫 You can get in touch with me by @rez4sadi telegram account